Lindt8/PHITS-Tools/paper.md

 outputting the numerical results and metadata in a consistent, standardized output format, also able to automatically make and save plots (PNG/PDF) of tally results too.
-At present, there are no other such PHITS/DCHAIN standard output parsing utilities; though the MCPL \cite{MCPL_ref} package does support parsing of PHITS binary dump files if using one of two specific combinations of tally dump settings.
+At present, there are no other such PHITS/DCHAIN standard output parsing utilities; though the MCPL [@MCPL_ref] package does support parsing of PHITS binary dump files if using one of two specific combinations of tally dump settings.

 The substantial number of combinations within PHITS of geometry specification,